orphanlol/school-cheats/README.md

 <br> Step 6.
 Click the `Save` button near the bottom
 <br> Step 7.
 Go to the site listed and click the bookmark
 <br> Step 8.
 Enjoy!
+<br> Click on the gif to enlarge it.
 <br> ![](./images/Bookmarklet.gif)
 </details>